Find Grad Schools

 51 Yearly Graduations

 Rutgers University - New Brunswick comes in at #19 on our list of the most popular colleges offering master's degrees in psychology.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 51 master's degrees were handed out to psychology majors at Rutgers New Brunswick.
-About 76% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 51 people received their master's degree in psychology from Rutgers New Brunswick.
+About 84% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 50 Yearly Graduations